Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Numerical Results

 {\bf Cost function 3: Generalized Non-Separable.} \\ We consider now a generalization of the Non-Separable cost function for one-class traffic proposed in \cite{huang_game-theoretic_2020}, referred to in all what follows as [GNS] defined by:

 Using \eqref{eq.rho}, the cost \eqref{eq.generalized.NS.1} becomes:

 For [GS] in Figure \ref{fig.macro_mfg_2class_sep}, and [GNS] in Figure \ref{fig.macro_mfg_2class_nonsep}, there is no shock formation, thanks to the third term in the cost functions \eqref{eq.generalized.S.2} and \eqref{eq.generalized.NS.2} that takes into account the level of density area as well as the composition of traffic.
 We observe the anticipation behavior in which the vehicles favor driving at a lower speed than the desired one, even in a low-density area, if there is a traffic jam ahead, contrary to [GLWR], where vehicles try to get as close as possible to the desired speed without anticipating the capacity of the road.
 As a result, the vehicles in [GLWR] are more sensitive to the changes in density, which clearly appears in the fundamental diagram of Figure \ref{fig.macro_mfg_2class_LWR} where we have steeper curves indicating that their flows are strongly impacted by density evolution.
-This information can help to identify the vehicles' behaviors that are contributing most to congestion and to design targeted strategies that can be useful for congestion mitigation.\\ \\ In both [GS] and [GNS], there is no fully-congested regime.
+This information can help to identify the vehicles' behaviors that are contributing most to congestion and to design targeted strategies that can be useful for congestion mitigation.\\ \\ Contrary to [GLWR], the optimal cost for both [GS] in Figure \ref{fig.macro_mfg_2class_sep} and [GNS] in Figure \ref{fig.macro_mfg_2class_nonsep} does not vanish and varies within the range $\left [ -1.5 , 0.0 \right ]$, indicating that the system is trying to balance the different terms of $f_j$ in order to find the optimal velocity control.
+The fact that the optimal cost takes on negative values implies that the negative term $-\frac{u^{j}}{u^{j}_{max}}$ is meaningful.
+This term penalizes the linear deviation from the maximum speed.\\ \\ In both [GS] and [GNS], there is no fully-congested regime.
 Instead, a synchronized free-flow regime appears at Time: $2.997$, where vehicles of the same class move at a constant maximum speed and with uniform distribution, resulting in a smooth flow of traffic.
 Hence, the special closed shape of the fundamental diagrams in Figure \ref{fig.macro_mfg_2class_sep}, and Figure \ref{fig.macro_mfg_2class_nonsep}.\\